mikjee/catalyst-js/README.md

 ## Catalyst

-> An observable state-store for Javascript.
+> An awesome state-store for Javascript.

 ## What is it?